gcp-terraform-workshop/terraform-workshop-labs/208-app-engine-gcp/README.md

 ## Steps to follow
 Using the portal do the following steps first:
   1. Create new GCP Project
-  2. Create Service account in new project with Owner role
+  2. Create Service Account in new project with "Owner" role
-  3. Update Terraform.json with "key" for new credentials
+  3. Update `terraform.json` with "key" for new credentials
   4. Enable Cloud Resource Manager API
   5. Enable App Engine Admin API